 A shared account is a method of automatically distributing funds among all campaigns that are under the same username.
 Your ads will continue being served until your shared account runs out of funds.
-To go to the Shared account page, click the button at the top of the page that displays the amount on your shared account.
-In the window that opens, click Go to settings.
+To go to the Shared account page, under the username, click the amount.
+In the window that opens, click All settings.

 To add funds to your shared account, go to the Shared account page and click Top up.
 The payment options available differ based on your country and currency.

 You can set an average daily budget limit for a shared account.
 On the Shared account page, go to the Average daily budget section and click Configure.
 Specify the average daily spending per calendar week.

 The budget is calculated using the formula:

 Minimum budget is 1000 rubles per day (values for other currencies).

 The budget will be distributed across the entire day or time period you entered in the time targeting settings.
 If the budget you set is not sufficient to serve your ads throughout the whole day, your ads will participate less frequently in the auction.
 If the specified budget is enough to serve ads all day, you will receive all available traffic.